takin-d/ReazonSpeech/README.rst

 Packages
 ========

+`reazonspeech.avsr <pkg/avsr>`_

+* Audio-visual speech recognition (AVSR) models and pretrained models designed for AVSR for Japanese.
+* Implements by following Hugging Face transformers interface.
+* Capability to use Auto classes in transformers to easily use models.

 `reazonspeech.evaluation <pkg/evaluation>`_

 * Provides a set of tools to evaluate ReazonSpeech models and other speech recognition models.

 `reazonspeech.nemo.asr <pkg/nemo-asr>`_